nix-community/nixd/nixd/tools/nixd/test/code-action/pack-attrs-inherit-conflict.md

 # RUN: nixd --lit-test < %s | FileCheck %s

-Test that Pack action is NOT offered for single-segment paths.
+Test that Pack action is NOT offered when an inherit statement conflicts with dotted path prefix.

 <-- initialize(0)